 - Test the new power supply unit and ensure it’s powerful enough for the system.

 - Next, slide in the new PSU and screw it back to the computer case.

 - After that, connect the plugs back to the appropriate area on the motherboard and then to the main fan.

 - Cover the computer case and start enjoying your new power supply unit.

-Blue screen of death, a stop error or exception error, is another warning sign that your power supply unit might be failing.
+BSOD, a stop or an exception error, is another warning sign that your power supply unit might fail.
 That’s not all; if you’re experiencing graphics downgrade and video errors, these are likely signs of dying PSUs.